 Aerobic training: strengthen's and conditions the heart, lungs and vessels of your pulmonary system.
 Aerobic activity/exercise burns more calories than anaerobic training initially.
 But...

-Weight training is different; it is an (anaerobic activity), performing contraction exercise increases muscle size, strength and tone, if you’re performing them in strict form - in the right set and rep ranges.
+Weight training is different; it is an (anaerobic activity), performing contraction exercise increases muscle size, strength and tone, if you’re performing them in strict form with the proper set and rep ranges.

 Anaerobic: or ‘anaerobic training’ means: without oxygen, the body’s lungs cannot produce and distribute enough oxygen against the resistance used in weight training to keep oxygen levels at par, so rests have to be taken between sets.

-New developed skeletal muscle tissue is called 'active tissue', and requires a
+Skeletal muscle tissue is referred to as: 'active tissue', and requires a

-great deal of energy to maintain itself, meaning: a much greater calorie expenditure.
+great deal of energy to maintain itself resulting in a greater calorie expenditure.

-This active tissue raises your 'resting metabolic rate', (RMR). this is the resting rate in-which calories are burned as you rest, this is something not received from cardio based exercise.
+This active tissue raises your 'resting metabolic rate' or (RMR). this is the resting rate in-which calories are burned as you rest, this is something not received from cardio based exercise.

 Only female weight training will give you this added fat/calorie burning capability that works for you 24 hours a day.

-exercise as a lifestyle, that will make your physique look like that of someone that has been weight training.
+Most forms of general exercise will not make your physique look like that of someone that has been weight training.

 The human eye, notices symmetrical lines, the more symmetrical and aesthetically pleasing this appears, the more appealing this look becomes.